 The Faculty Development and Diversity Committee will serve as the review committee for determining awardees.
 The committee will consult non-committee experts as needed.
-They will score applications based on the following criteria:
+Applications will be scored based on the following criteria:

 - Adequate methods and expertise to achieve the stated goals

-- Likelihood of educational benefits for trainees or faculty in the Department of Medicine and/or BU School of Medicine
+- Significant educational benefits for students, trainees or faculty in the Department of Medicine, Boston Medical Center, and/or BU School of Medicine

 - Potential for sustaining project following the year of grant support